CKeady26/Date-and-Time-Webpage/README.md

-Simple date and time webpage
+Simple date and time webpage developed for a school project

 This webpage displays the current date and time in the format that is selected by the user.